Purchasing Tips For Buying Fresh Seafood

 So, which is better?

 Fresh: Most people are under the impression that “fresh” fish are always better than “frozen” fish.
 While it is certainly true that a fish that is cooked the same day as it was caught will have the best flavour and overall quality, be aware that calling a fish “fresh” simply means that the product has never been frozen and has instead been kept in a chilled state until it is sold.
 Typically, this involves keeping the fish in a slushy combination of ice and brine (salt water).
 This is perfectly fine if it is only for a few days, but the quality of the product will decrease with age.
-As a general rule, be wary of buying a “fresh” product more than a week old from date of harvest, though this does vary from species to species (the harvest date should be displayed on the whiteboard for each vendor).
+As a general rule, be wary of buying a “fresh” product more than a week old from date of harvest, though this does vary from species to species (the harvest date should be displayed by each vendor).

 Frozen: Most people are also under the somewhat mistaken impression that “frozen” fish is always inferior to “fresh” fish in terms of quality and taste.
 This is not always true – fish that have been commercially “flash frozen at sea” are frozen solid within hours of being harvested, preserving their flavour and quality.
 Fish that has been flash frozen at sea and stored in a proper commercial freezer or storage plant can remain very high quality for up to two years.
 However, keep in mind that “frozen” fish should be literally hard as ice and should show no signs of previous thawing.
 Also, when buying from a vendor that has frozen product, be sure to ask them if their vessel has a commercial freezer on board and, if not, where they had their fish frozen (there are several plants that offer commercial freezing services, and some fishers legitimately transport their product from cold storage facilities via truck or boat to the sales float and unload them on to their vessel for sale).
 Fishers selling frozen product out of a household deep freeze may only do so for convenience, and only if their vessel has a proper commercial freezer on board where the bulk of their product is stored.